statsig-io/docs/docs/autotune/introduction.md

 Both Autotune products will test and measure different variations and their effect on a target metric.

 - The multi-armed bandit continuously adjusts traffic towards the best performing variations until it can confidently pick the best variation.
 The winning variation will then receive 100% of traffic.
-- The contextual bandit personalizes what variant a user sees based on "context" - or provided user/interaction attributes - to serve each user the variation predicted to be best (ie. personalization).
+- The contextual bandit personalizes what variant a user sees based on "context" - or provided user/interaction attributes - to serve each user the variation predicted to be best (i.e. personalization).

 Contextual Bandits are a subset of Multi-Armed Bandits; both seek to balance the "explore"/"exploit" problem - balancing between "exploiting" the current best known solution versus "exploring" to get more information about other solutions.